 Any patient with queries concerning COVID-19 or who believes they have symptoms should call 111 so they can receive advice or be referred to an assessment centre if required.
-We are aware that this number is receiving a high volume of calls so please be patient.
 If you are looking for general advice, the nhsinform website is very comprehensive and will likely answer your query.

 Anyone developing symptoms consistent with COVID-19, however mild should self-isolate for 10 days and arrange to have a test.

 The most common symptoms of COVID-19 are recent onset of: